CorentinLa/climate-uncertainty-diffusion/readme.md

 Based on the paper [Latent Diffusion Model for Generating Ensembles of Climate Simulations](https://arxiv.org/abs/2407.02070)

-This repository gives a possible implementation for the paper, using ERA5 dataset.
+This repository gives a possible implementation from scratch for the paper, using ERA5 dataset.

 ## Quickstart